Display a video player.

 The mime type for the video file.
 Defaults to "video/mp4".
 See https://tools.ietf.org/html/rfc4281 for more info.

-The time from which this element should start playing.
+The time from which the element should start playing.
+This can be one of the following:

 subtitles (str, bytes, Path, io.BytesIO, or dict)